LaurenEGrubb/u1_lesson_js_data_types/README.md

 **[Wikipedia](https://en.wikipedia.org/wiki/JavaScript)**: JavaScript, often abbreviated as JS, is a high-level, interpreted programming language that conforms to the ECMAScript specification.
 It is a language that is also characterized as dynamic, weakly typed, prototype-based and multi-paradigm.

 **[Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript)**: JavaScript (JS) is a lightweight interpreted or JIT-compiled programming language with first-class functions.
 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it.
 JavaScript is a prototype-based, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.

+As of 2022, Javascript is the only language that can work on both Front End / Client Side, and Back End / Server Side code.
+It can be used in conjunction with HTML and CSS to create user friendly, interactive webpages, and it can read and parse information for databases.
+Simply put, there is *a lot* that we will be using JS for.

+Like playing the piano, like working with paints, like practicing basketball, or learning anything else good, there is no limit to learning Javascript.
+As soon as you feel that you have "Mastered" it, there will be something new for you to learn.
+Through the next 12 weeks we will be showing you many different ways of working with Javascript, as well as giving you plenty of challenges and opportunities to build up your skills with this powerful and dynamic language.

+Lets begin by explaining the different ways of working with data in Javascript

 ### JavaScript Data Types